Ernest Troubridge: Pursuit of Goeben and Breslau

-On the entry of the British to the First World War in early August 1914, Germany had two ships in the Mediterranean, forming their Mittelmeerdivision, the battlecruiser SMS Goeben and the light cruiser SMS Breslau.
+On the entry of the British into the First World War in early August 1914, Germany had two ships in the Mediterranean, forming their Mittelmeerdivision, the battlecruiser SMS Goeben and the light cruiser SMS Breslau.
 The German ships, under Rear-Admiral Wilhelm Souchon, had been shadowed by a British battlecruiser force, while Milne deployed his fleet to bottle up the German ships.
 After carrying out a shore bombardment, the Germans were observed to coal at Messina, causing Milne to send most of his force to wait west of Sicily, to prevent Souchon from interfering with French troop convoys.
 Troubridge and his force of four cruisers were sent to cruise west of Cephalonia in case Souchon should try to enter the Adriatic and join the Austro-Hungarian fleet.
-The Germans sailed from Messina on 6 August, and were observed to be making for the Adriatic.
-They were shadowed by the light cruiser HMS Gloucester, which reported that the Germans were not intending to enter the Adriatic, but were in fact heading east towards Cape Matapan.
+The Germans sailed from Messina on 6 August and were observed to be making for the Adriatic.
+They were shadowed by the light cruiser HMS Gloucester, which reported that the Germans did not intend to enter the Adriatic, but were in fact heading east towards Cape Matapan.
 Gloucester carried out an attack on the German ships, hoping to slow them down sufficiently for Troubridge's cruisers to bring them to action.
 However, Troubridge had received orders from Milne in late January that, on the instructions of the First Lord of the Admiralty, Winston Churchill, the British force in the Mediterranean was not to engage superior forces.
 Churchill had intended this to mean the Austro-Hungarian and Italian fleets, but Troubridge took it to include the Germans.
 The orders transmitted to Milne stated that his primary objective was to support the transport of French troops, with the engagement of individual German ships a secondary objective.
 A superior force should only be engaged in combination with the French.